RaynerSec/Hurricane/api-guide.md

 > Warning!
 You need set you username and token in request
 > You can get you token in Remote Access Terminal.
 Just execute command 'token'

-`host`         This is ip of STK server
+`host`         This is ip of Hurricane server
-`username`     This is you account username on STK server.
+`username`     This is you account username on Hurricane server.
-`token`        This is you account token    on STK server.
+`token`        This is you account token    on Hurricane server.
 `bot_uuid`     This is randomly generated uuid

 ###### CREATE BOT: